pyOpenSci/software-peer-review/how-to/editor-in-chief-guide.md

 Once the package initial checks are complete, and it is determined that the package is in scope for pyOpenSci review, the Editor in Chief will assign an editor to the review issue.
-This may involve finding a new editor as described in the [onboarding guide](onboarding-guide.md).
+This may involve finding a new (guest) editor as described in the [onboarding guide](onboarding-guide.md).
 If you as Editor in Chief do recruit a new editor, be sure to complete all the onboarding steps described